 This story originally appeared in Latterly, a new quarterly magazine for international reporting.
-We’ve partnered with Latterly to give Narratively readers 10 percent off subscriptions.
-Just use the code narratively10.

 On the back wall of the classroom at Sapa O’Chau, a bootstrap operation in Sapa town, far northern Vietnam, where hill tribe children study to be tour guides, colored-pencil drawings depict young girls with tears streaming down their faces.
 Some are shackled with metal cuffs; others are trapped in cages or giant jars.
 The most common scene shows a girl in a forest, trailing a male figure grabbing her by the wrist.
 “They may pretend to be your friend so they can take you away,” a tiny scrawl reads.
 “You must be very careful.”

 The students drew the pictures in May 2012, shortly before participating in a made-for-TV documentary by MTV Exit, an initiative that campaigns to end human trafficking.
 At one point during the program, the members of Canadian pop-punk band Simple Plan sit in a circle with the kids and ask if any of them knows someone who has been trafficked.
 One girl, Ly, raises her hand.
 About a year ago, she says, her cousin boarded the motorbike of a handsome boy whom she trusted.
 No one has seen her since.

 “I dream of her a lot,” Ly says in front of the camera.